 One of the objectives for your video is to show it to the world and to make sure people understand what your video is all about.
 However, 466 million people worldwide are hearing impaired.
 You need to consider the people that are unable to play a video with audio.
 Does this mean you have to aim for a smaller audience?
 On the contrary.
-This is where subtitles come in handy when paired with your video.
+This is why subtitles come in handy when paired with your video.

-Video subtitles without an audio script
+Add subtitles to your video without an audio script

 In most cases you have an audio script for the videos you create and on the other hand there mightn’t be a script, for example with live streams.
 In this situation, it is easiest to use one of the following tools for your video subtitles.

 YouTube Creator Studio

 The Creator Studio provides you with the option to automatically add subtitles.
 All you have to do, is check the punctuation and timing.

 You can also add your own subtitles by typing along with the video.
 The video starts playing and each time you start typing, the video pauses.
 When you stop typing, the video starts up again.
 You repeat this until you added subtitles to the whole video.

 YouTube automatically adds the subtitles you have written, based on the audio track.
 The timing for these subtitles is far from perfect.
 So, always check the timing and adjust when needed.
 Once you think the subtitles are exactly right, you can download it as an .srt-file that can be used on almost any platform.

 For Apple users: Clips creates your subtitles live